dkoz/gamercon-async/README.md

 # gamercon-async
- `gamercon-async` is an asynchronous Python client designed for games like Minecraft, Ark and Path of Titans.
+ `gamercon-async` is an asynchronous Python rcon client tailored for managing and interacting with game servers such as Minecraft, Ark, and Palworld.
+This tool provides developers and server administrators with a powerful, non-blocking way to execute commands and handle server communications effectively.

+## Version
+> v1.0.6

-## Features
+## Protocols
- - List the key features of your package.
- - Explain what makes your package stand out.
+ - GameRCON: This feature offers an asynchronous RCON protocol designed to connect to multiple servers simultaneously, enhancing the ability to manage and interact with game servers efficiently.
+ - EvrimaRCON: Specifically tailored for The Isle: Evrima, EvrimaRCON is an asynchronous RCON protocol that provides specialized support for the unique needs of this game, facilitating better server management and player interaction.
+ - GameRCONBase64: An advanced version of the GameRCON feature, GameRCONBase64 employs an asynchronous Base64-encoded RCON protocol.
+This allows for secure and efficient connections to any number of servers, ensuring a robust method for server management and communication.

 ## Supported Games
  - Ark: Survival Ascended
  - The Isle: Evrima
  - Source Engine Games
  - Palworld
  - Path of Titans

 Mostly any game that supports source rcon will work with this protocol.